OpenJML/openjml.github.io/tutorial/Execution.md

 * Files are given as absolute file paths or paths relative to the current working directory (not relative to the location of `openjml`).
 * Options inherited from javac are unchanged.
-They are a mix of signle-hyphen and double-hyphen spellings.
+They are a mix of single-hyphen and double-hyphen spellings.
 * OpenJML-specific options begin with a double hyphen (e.g., `--quiet`) (single hyphens are still accepted for most options).
 Options that take a value either (a) have the value follow the option as the next argument or (b) (for OpenJML options, but only some Java option) use the syntax `-option=value`.
 For some options, the value may be a comma-separated list; if the value contains whitespace, it must be enclosed in quotes.

-The details of all the options are given in the [OpenJML Reference Manual](../documentation/OpenJMLUserGuide.pdf).
+The details of all the options are given in the [OpenJML Users' Guide](../documentation/OpenJMLUserGuide.pdf).
 A few are worth mentioning here:
 * `--help` or `-?`: emit help information (about all of the options)
 * `--esc`: run static checking (the default is just parse and type-checking)
 * `--rac`: run runtime-assertion-checking